-Potential complications arising from a heart attack can vary widely, from mild to life threatening.
+Potential complications arising from a heart attack can vary widely, from none to mild to life threatening.

 Arrhythmias can develop after a heart attack as a result of damage to the muscles.
 Damaged muscles disrupt electrical signals used by the body to control the heart.
 Some arrhythmias are mild and can cause symptoms such as: